Complex Mission: 15 Launches of Angara Heavy Rocket Needed for Work on the Russian Orbital Station

-The active launch period from Vostochny will be from 2027-2033
+The active period of launches from Vostochny will be in 2027-2033

-The mission is very complex; we will have to carry out 15 launches of the heavy Angara and 19 launches of the Progress spacecraft from 2027 to 2033 to complete the formation of the ROS.
+The mission is very complex, we will have to carry out 15 launches of the heavy Angara and 19 launches of the Progress spacecraft from 2027 to 2033 to complete the formation of the ROS.
 It is also necessary to create ground infrastructure and prepare the cosmodrome.
 A mock-up of a promising transport ship has arrived at the Cosmonaut Training Center, and the training of new crews has begun.
-Dozens of Russian enterprises will participate in the work.
+Dozens of Russian enterprises will take part in the work.

 Yuri Borisov, head of Roscosmos State Corporation